briansimiyuj/doctor-appointment-app/README.md

       ii.
 Update the `medications` state with the new medications array iii.
 Save the updated medications to localStorage using the patient ID as part of the key

+    g.
+Create `addSurgery` function which takes a new surgery as a parameter
+      i.
+Create a new surgeries array with the new surgery and the existing surgeries ii.
+Update the `surgeries` state with the new surgeries array iii.
+Save the updated surgeries to localStorage using the patient ID as part of the key

+    h.
+Create `removeSurgery` function which takes a surgery index as a parameter
+      i.
+Create a new surgeries array with the existing surgeries excluding the surgery at the given index ii.
+Update the `surgeries` state with the new surgeries array iii.
+Save the updated surgeries to localStorage using the patient ID as part of the key

 ### Patient Details Page

 Patient details page will show the patient's details; medical history, allergies, notes, prescription, name and contact information.
 The doctor will be able to add notes, prescription, allergies and medical history.